Multilingual State Space Models for Structured Question Answering in Indic Languages: Methodology

 We provide examples of prompts with both positive and negative samples in Appendix ~\cref{fig_sampleResults}, showcasing their use in few-shot prompting, while examples for one-shot prompting are illustrated in ~\cref{fig_hindi_example}.
 Our Question-Answering pipeline is based on the few-shot prompting framework ~\cite{reynolds2021prompt}.
 This approach demonstrates how leveraging paradigms from different prompting techniques leads to improved results during fine-tuning, as evidenced in the subsequent ~\cref{sec:experiments}.

 We tend to select the best answer in P where $P \in K; K\ge0$, are the number of samples generated for that query.
-These queries are converted into positive and negative sample.
-These selection of positive and negative samples are done using \texttt{infomax} algorithm \citet{velivckovic2018deep} to retrieve the best answer out of $P$ samples, which makes the system stochastic and more deterministic.
+These queries are converted into positive and negative samples.
+These selection of positive and negative samples are done using \texttt{infomax} algorithm \citet{velivckovic2018deep} which introduces stochasticity at the sampling stage but results in more consistent and deterministic outputs by selecting the best among multiple candidates.